Around the Bend

 Thomas: What lady?
 There was no lady there.
 I added that from the story the driver told me.
 He and his stories!
 He was trying to scare me with that!
 He had no idea that I make up stories for a living.

 Bhaskaran: Sir, let’s move out of this house today itself.

 Thomas (as narrator) I went with the inspector on his jeep to the station to give a written statement.
-Since he himself blurted out that the man had died seven or eight hours ago and that the accident had happened between eleven O’ clock and midnight, I had to hide a few things from him.
-My statement showed that the driver had dropped us at ten thirty and had returned soon.
+Since he himself blurted out that the man had died seven or eight hours ago and that the accident had happened between eleven o’ clock and midnight, I had to hide a few things from him.
+My statement showed that the driver had dropped us at ten thirty and had gone away soon after.
 Since Bhaskaran had not come to the station, it made things easy for me.
 I never had to tell him the truth.
 I never mentioned it to my wife also.
 I lied to both of them that the accident happened only in the morning.

 We moved out of the house the same day itself.
 I heard from the inspector later that the post-mortem report also went well with my report and that the file was closed.
 The new house that Bhaskaran found for me was a good one.
 I finished a small book on the recent developments in the Middle East.
 It was titled: Jasmine Smells Better than Blood.
 Talking of jasmine, that day at the police station the inspector had asked me again and again whether there was a lady with us that night in the car.
 He said that the people had commented that when they took out the driver’s body from the car, the smell of jasmine was stronger than the smell of coagulated blood.